 Having access to the correct, most up-to-date electronic work instructions is vital.
 Version control is the means by which different versions and drafts of documents are managed, providing an audit trail for the revision and update of draft and final versions of instructions.

 With version control, operators have immediate access to the most recent version of an instruction, preventing errors and mistakes.
 In addition to the ability to pull the right version in that moment, version control gives the option of keeping older versions of instructions should they need to be revisited for any reason.

-Executives, managers, and engineers need digital work instructions software which provides traceability, identifiability, and clarity to help reduce errors and duplication.
-Organizatons can significantly reduce the impact of incorrect data when they plan correctly and invest in the right electronic work instruction tools such as version control.
+Executives, managers, and engineers need digital work instructions software that provides traceability, identifiability, and clarity to help reduce errors and duplication.
+Organizations can significantly reduce the impact of incorrect data when they plan correctly and invest in the right electronic work instruction tools such as version control.